![]() | ![]() | ![]() |

 The takeaway is clear: English hasn’t been the lingua franca of the Internet for many years—and as Internet adoption continues to grow worldwide, content in languages other than English will become increasingly vital for business.

 To remain competitive on a global scale, companies in every industry must provide online experiences that are in-market, in-language, and accessible to local consumers on their devices of choice.
-Website translation is becoming a must for businesses who want to grow and remain relevant.
-Embracing these inclusive best practices is mission critical to achieving international business success.
+Website translation is now essential for businesses that want to grow and stay relevant.
+Embracing these inclusive best practices is mission-critical to achieving international business success.